ecoudron/Covid-19/README.md

 Which is why I converted (and improved) my powerquery script in python

 ## Fonctionalities
+1. Review of data structure of the different sources
+2. Fonctions to tidy & draw data
+3. Multiples

 ## Installation
 With an anaconda distribution, no specific installation is required.